DTCoding01/nc-marketplace/README.md

 - As a user, I can create an additional category if there isn't one that suits my item.
 - As a user, I can edit my profile information.
 - As a user, I can view a preview of my avatar when changing it to see if I like the look of it.

-## Getting The Data

-We are going to need some data in order to build the user interface for the marketplace.
-Our react application can then make API requests and display the information on the page.
-For this purpose the nc devs have built an API for you to retrieve data about the items, categories and users.

-You can find the api in [this repo](https://github.com/northcoders/fe-nc-marketplace-api) as well as it's docs and instructions for hosting your own version of it.

-**nb** You will need to host your own version of the api on [Heroku](https://heroku.com/) before getting started on your front end so do this first and have an explore around the available data.